Chemische Fabrik Kalk: Chemische Fabrik Kalk GmbH (1892–1945)

 With the outbreak of World War I employment fell to 70 workers and parts of production were shut down, as the company was not producing essential chemicals for the war economy.
 Management then concentrated on the production of saltpeter, a raw material for explosives.
 Due to the importance of the chemical the workforce increased to 504 employees in December 1914.
 In 1916, an explosives research laboratory was created, and a short time afterwards the first explosive agent was developed.
 Despite the lack of workers the company also expanded into the new market for animal food by treating straw with sodium hydroxide.

 After the end of the war the treaty of Versailles forced Chemische Werke Kalk to end the production of explosives and close the research laboratory.
 In the 1920s, demand for fertilizers slowly increased, but was accompanied by an increase in prices for raw materials.
 To mitigate the effect of the price increases the company began to produce a fertilizer based on ammonium nitrate and calcium carbonate, two by-products of the production of other fertilizers.
 In 1930, Scheibler’s Kampdünger (Kamp standing for Kalk-Ammon-Phospor, i.e. lime-ammonium-phosphorus and Dünger being the German word for fertilizer) was introduced, a two-component fertilizer that was readily accepted by the market.
 The company management at this time considered moving the factory from Kalk to Godorf in Rodenkirchen as the high population density made expansion of the factory difficult.
 Ultimately this plan was not implemented.

 After the Hitler's rise to power in 1933, the company gradually began to concentrate on raw materials for the production of explosives.
 Since 1937, women were employed as workers.
-After the outbreak of World War II, with the maleworkforce in military service, women were conscripted for work at the company.
+After the outbreak of World War II, with the male workforce in military service, women were conscripted for work at the company.
 Since 1940, Chemische Fabrik Kalk used approximately 460 forced laborers from Poland and later the Soviet Union.
 The factory was heavily damaged during the bombing raids which started in 1942.
 In 1943, the sulfuric acid plant was completely destroyed, a year later almost all of the production came to a standstill.
 On 6 March 1945, the grandson of the founder, Fritz Vorster Jr. closed the factory after 80 percent of the production facilities had been destroyed.
 At this time the company had only 100 employees.